If You Signed a Waiver of Liability in Florida, Can You Still Sue?

-It’s not uncommon to be presented with liability waivers in quite a wide variety of contexts – from theme parks, to recreational activities, and more – defendants routinely make attempts to limit and otherwise circumscribe their potential personal injury liability.
+It’s not uncommon to be presented with liability waivers in quite a wide variety of contexts – from theme parks to recreational activities, and more – defendants routinely make attempts to limit and otherwise circumscribe their potential personal injury liability.

 For example, a recreational flag football league might require that participants sign a liability waiver before competing.
 The liability waiver would demand that signees relinquish all personal injury claims against other competitors.

-A liability waiver is essentially a request that the signing individual relinquish all specified claims.
+A liability waiver is essentially a request that the signing individual relinquishes all specified claims.
 When signed, the plaintiff “waives” their right to sue in the event of injury.
 Plaintiffs rightfully worry that by signing a liability waiver they are no longer entitled to file an injury claim, but the law is expansive enough to account for various complications.

 Signing a liability waiver is not necessarily an absolute bar to recovery.
 If a plaintiff can show that the liability waiver was invalid, then they may still be entitled to assert a personal injury claim.
 If this is the case, you should contact a Fort Lauderdale injury lawyer to discuss your options.

 In Florida, waivers of liability for negligence (personal injury) are enforced as long as they meet certain criteria.

 The language of the liability waiver must be clear such that the signer understands the rights they are sacrificing by signing the waiver.

 The liability waiver must unambiguously state its terms.

 The liability waiver cannot allow for circumventing of the terms of the document.
 If it is valid, it must apply to the governed situations.

 The language of the liability waiver must specifically limit liability and reflect the agreed upon terms.